-Our Investment Advisory Services offering is delivered on a non-discretionary and discretionary basis and entails fully integrated strategic portfolio design, strategy and manager idea generation and research, comprehensive client service support, and portfolio analytics and performance reporting.
+Our Investment Advisory Services offering entails fully integrated strategic portfolio design, strategy and manager idea generation and research, comprehensive client service support, and portfolio analytics and performance reporting.
 Our IAS client service model is designed to create a high-touch and personal relationship with each client in a customized manner.